pen graphic with random letters

 Through innovative English courses taught by award-winning faculty, students will build personal and interpersonal communication skills and gain academic and professional skills.
 Students also have the opportunity to unlock creative potential while sharpening analytical and communication abilities.
 Discussion also focuses around understanding and appreciating global perspectives and cultural viewpoints.

-A variety of programs and on-campus activities are available for students of varying skill levels and multiple interests.
-Students can take advantage of the Accelerated Learning Program designed specially for students who meet reading, but not writing placement requirements.
-Writers can also take part in the professional writing or creative writing lecture series.
+A variety of programs and on-campus activities are available for students of different skill levels and interests.
+Writers can take part in the professional writing or creative writing lecture series.
 During Writers Read, students also have the opportunity to read and discuss work with a published author.

 The hiring outlook for English majors remains positive as business and industry continue to need creative problem solvers and effective communicators.
 By virtue of its versatility, English prepares graduates for the diverse jobs of today and the professional opportunities of tomorrow.